samsquire/ideas4/README.md

 When people management
 Should language, what should happen with the state of everything Python multithreading and ref counting
-Slots - associate fields with a variable of other code.
-Can use any code with any code Can it be compiled ?
-Yes!

 What things are is hardest problem in computing
 It's the movement of a computer that is useful.
 External hierarchy